Solidgate provides 3D Secure support for payments, enhancing security measures for both merchants and customers. To process a payment as a

 so that your customers are redirected to the correct page when the authentication flow completes (either successfully or unsuccessfully).

-and time zone offset time_zone_offset
+and time_zone_offset

 3D Secure payment flows